vekatze/neut/book/src/exponentials-in-action.md

 foo(xs)
 ```

 What causes a problem is the fact that the `xs` is used non-linearly in the code above.
 The first occurrence is at `length(xs)`, and the second one is at `foo(xs)`.
-This means the code above is translated into something like this:
+This means the code above is translated into something like the below:

 ```neut
 let xs: list(i64) = [1, 2, 3]